 Certain personal information you provide will be disclosed on the public registers that we operate as part of the State’s land titling and valuation functions.
 The public registers are maintained under the Real Property Act 1886 (SA) and the Valuation of Land Act 1971 (SA).
 These public registers can be accessed by anyone in the world, however, some information can be suppressed in certain circumstances.

-LSSA's products and services includes data products and data licensing arrangements, which enable LSSA to share data its customers for the customer's business purposes (e.g. data matching, internal research purposes and the creation of derivative products) and otherwise to facilitate the maintenance of public registers discussed above.
+LSSA's products and services includes data products and data licensing arrangements, which enable LSSA to share data to its customers for the customer's own business purposes (e.g. data matching, internal research purposes and the creation of derivative products) and otherwise to facilitate the maintenance of public registers discussed above.
 The information that we share with our customers is generally limited to the types of information available on the public register or relating to property attributes.
 The State must approve each of these data products and licensing arrangements and the terms on which they are offered to customers.
 Customers will use the data in these data products and licensing arrangements for their own business purposes or purposes otherwise approved by the State.

 7. Direct Marketing